Canada-Sweden Arctic Ocean 2026

 WP5 – Oceanography and marine chemistry

-This work package focuses on ocean circulation, water masses, and chemical properties.
-Temperature, salinity, currents, turbulence, and mixing processes in the Arctic Ocean are studied using CTD profiles, ADCP measurements, and microstructure soundings.
-The group also investigates sound propagation in the ocean, double-diffusive processes, and organic matter in the water.
-The results help explain how heat and substances are transported within the Arctic Ocean system.
+This work package focuses on ocean circulation, water masses and the chemical properties of the Arctic Ocean.
+Using CTD profiles, ADCP measurements and microstructure profilers, researchers investigate temperature, salinity, currents, turbulence and mixing processes.
+The team also studies underwater noise generated by icebreaking, double-diffusive processes and organic matter in seawater.
+The results contribute to a better understanding of how heat and substances are transported within the Arctic marine system.

 WP6 – Primary productivity and biogeochemistry